Final Paper

 • a relevant title

-• a paragraph explaining the ways in which you intend to put it in to historical context – that is, your approach to answering these questions
+• a paragraph explaining the ways in which you intend to put it in to historical context – that is, your initial approach to answering these questions

-• if you want to add additional paragraphs – of background information or initial ideas – that is fine, but not at all required for your first proposal
+• if you want to add additional paragraphs – of background information or initial ideas – that is fine, but not at all required for your first proposal – if you do present background, please be sure to cite the sources you are using

 Outside Research

 Let me explain this important requirement.
 You should build your historical perspective out of the resources of the class: the textbook, lectures, the additional readings, the ideas that we’ve discussed.
 But you also need to do some research in an outside source.
-I ask you to identify and read at least two articles from peer-reviewed scholarly journals of history that will provide support for your paper.
+I ask you to identify and read at least two articles or chapters from peer-reviewed books or scholarly journals of history that will provide support for your paper.
 You may look to other secondary sources, as well – encyclopedia articles, textbooks, historical monographs, or more articles in a peer-reviewed historical journal — but these are not required.

 Plagiarism